Bar Course

 Tun Azmi Foundation Book Prize

-Two prizes of £750 to be awarded annually to the Malaysian student who attains the highest marks in the Bar Course.
+Two prizes of £900to be awarded annually to the Malaysian student who attains the highest marks in the Bar Course.